AmirAdarGit/tiny-url-inscale/README.md

 In this project I implemented the backend of the familiar app - tiny url.

+## Dependencies

 In this project I used Docker to run the images on containers, so make sure you have a version of docker installed on your computer.

-Use this link [Docker install](https://docs.docker.com/get-docker/) to install Docker.
+Use this link [Docker](https://docs.docker.com/get-docker/) to install Docker.

+In order to manage all the microservices together we will use Docker Compose. it is a tool for running multi-container applications on Docker, defined in `docker-compose.yml` file.

 There are 4 main flows to the project.
 1) sign up